stockmouton/stockmouton.github.io/articles/hyperinflation.md

 The distinction has a big impact on bonds price because naturally, investors will want a higher yield for a higher risk.
 If a company starts to struggle financially, its bond might be downgraded by rating agencies and if they happen to fall under the junk bonds umbrella, the market will react by asking for a higher yield and so, the bond price of that company will fall.

-This starts a domino effect for the company because now, issuing new bonds will needs a higher coupon's rate which adds increase the cost of borrow for the company and actually increase the risk of that company defaulting its bonds even higher.
+This starts a domino effect for the company because now, issuing new bonds will needs a higher coupon's rate which increase the cost of borrowing for the company and also increase the risk of default its bonds.
 This is especially bad for companies called "zombies company".
 Zombies company are the ones struggling to survive, they usually make barely enough money to sustain its operation and pays its bondholders.
 And their outlook is not great (this is actually the main difference with a growth stocks, usually running on debt too, but with a highly expected success).

 Those zombie companies are in real trouble if rates increase and so are very risky.